8 Questions to Ask Before Starting the Adoption Process

 5. Do you have the social and community resources around you that will help you and them along the way?

 Will your friends and family embrace the new family unit?
-Does your community (i.e., LGBT resources, spiritual center, schools) offer events and groups that could be valuable to you and your child?
-Is there an active LGBT parent support group in the area?
+Does your community (i.e., LGBTQ resources, spiritual center, schools) offer events and groups that could be valuable to you and your child?
+Is there an active LGBTQ parent support group in the area?

 6. Are you patient enough to successfully complete pre- and post-adoption placement counseling?